HenryQW/blog/_posts/2018-04-19-henry's-dashboard.md

 {% endhighlight %}
 </div>

-There are also many other features introduced in [the official guide](https://sass-lang.com/guide){:target="_blank"} I don't use currently.
+There are also many other features introduced in [the official guide](https://sass-lang.com/guide){:target="_blank"} that I don't use currently.
 In short, SCSS drastically improves the reusability and that's absolutely crucial.

 ## Jade Templating
 [Jade](http://jade-lang.com){:target="_blank"}  is a html template engine, which allows you to produce html without opening/closing all the annoying tags.
 Indentation is crucial in Jade.